lovefc/eztpl/README.md

 ![](http://104.224.175.51/eztpl.png)

-A very small template engine class library
+A very small PHP template engine class library

 Quick usage, easy syntax, very efficient, free to define template syntax, only one file at the core!